Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: DiME : Differential Motion Evolution

-In Monkey-Net \cite{Siarohin_2019_CVPR}, the regression output $\widetilde{\mathcal{T}}$ is directly used to warp the source image $\mathbb{S}$ which then fed into an image generator for final prediction.
-In FOMM \cite{Siarohin_2019_NeurIPS}, additional first-order displacements are used for predicting the regression coefficients.
-In \cite{Siarohin_2021_CVPR}, the sparse displacements are alternatively formulated via principal component analysis (PCA).
-Our motion evolution approach is a generalized model applicable for all the above approaches.
-Without motion evolution in Eq.~(\ref{eq: ode_refine}), our framework could be reduced to \cite{Siarohin_2019_CVPR,Siarohin_2019_NeurIPS,Siarohin_2021_CVPR}, where the initial status $\mathcal{T}^{(0)}$ formulated in the corresponding work is directly used as $\mathcal{T}_{\mathbb{S}\rightarrow\mathbb{D}}$ prediction.
+Essentially, the integration of the above ODE system (Eqs.~(\ref{eq: ode_main}-\ref{eq: ode_initial})) equals a refinement process from the initial coarse motion deformations (Eq.~(\ref{eq: initial_dense})) to the final result of the fine-grained motion deformation estimation: In Monkey-Net~\cite{Siarohin_2019_CVPR}, the initial regression result $\varphi_{\mathbb{S}\rightarrow\mathbb{D}}$ is directly used to warp the source image $\mathbb{S}$ and generate the final image prediction.
+In FOMM~\cite{Siarohin_2019_NeurIPS}, additional first-order displacements are applied for predicting the regression coefficients.
+In~\cite{Siarohin_2021_CVPR}, the sparse displacements are alternatively formulated via principal component analysis (PCA). \texttt{DiME}'s motion evolution approach is a generalized model applicable for all the above approaches.
+Without the motion evolution, \texttt{DiME} reduces to~\cite{Siarohin_2019_CVPR,Siarohin_2019_NeurIPS,Siarohin_2021_CVPR}, where the initial status $\varphi_{\mathbb{S}\rightarrow\mathbb{D}}$ formulated in the corresponding work is directly used as the final prediction for $\Phi_{\mathbb{S}\rightarrow\mathbb{D}}$.